asnowc/evlib/docs/api-extractor/evlib.api.md

 // @public
 function withPromise<T, R = any, E extends object = {}>(handle?: E): WithPromise<T, R> & E;

-// Warnings were encountered during analysis:
-//
-// src/core/type_check/type_checker.ts:162:63 - (ae-forgotten-export) The symbol "optional" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:162:63 - (ae-forgotten-export) The symbol "array" needs to be exported by the entry point index.d.ts
-// src/core/type_check/type_checker.ts:162:63 - (ae-forgotten-export) The symbol "record" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)